 Classis Museum illustrates the history of Ravenna from its origin, all the way through to its time as capital of the Western Roman Empire and afterwards, up to the year 1000.
 Over 600 exhibits are on display, including examples of Roman mosaics.

 The Arian Baptistery is an octagonally-shaped little building.
-The inside is pretty basic in terms of architecture, but when you look up you will be amazed by the mosaic-adorned cupola that shows the Baptism of Christ (yes, again – it’s a baptistery, after all).
+The inside is pretty basic in terms of architecture, but when you look up you will be amazed by its mosaic-adorned cupola, looking even more sparkling and amazing surrounded by the plain stone walls.

 Offbeat Ravenna Mosaics

 Still haven’t had enough visiting ancient mosaics in Ravenna?
 Then I have two more places for you:

 Get into the church and walk all the way down the aisle to reach the crypt.
 Put 1€ in the box and wait for it – magic is about to unfold.
 The floor of the crypt is covered in old mosaics and… it’s underwater!
 You may even glimpse some fish!